Coronavirus Infected Hundreds Of Children At US Summer Camp - UrduPoint

 The camp held an orientation for 138 trainees and 120 staff members from June 17 to June 20 -- the vast majority of whom were themselves aged 21 and under.

-The staff remained when the camp officially opened on June 21 and were joined by 363 campers, who ranged in age from six to 19, as well as three more senior staff members.
+The trainees left but staff remained when the camp officially opened on June 21 and were joined by 363 campers, who ranged in age from six to 19, as well as three more senior staff members.

 Camp attendees "engaged in a variety of indoor and outdoor activities, including daily vigorous singing and cheering," the report said.
 They slept in cabins housing up to 26 people.